sushmaakoju/research-experience/README.md

 ## Causes I support:
 - Safety of children and women
-- Safety from the exploitation of sexual violence
 - Safety from misappropriation of a person's name for advertisement/commercial or professional gains
-- Safety from people with obsessive love disorder (OLD)
 - Safety from invasion of privacy, narcissistic abuse, interpersonal violence
-- Safety from
-- **Safety from any form of coercion from discrimination by race, nationality, sex, age etc.**
-- **Safety from coercion and retaliation**
+- Safety from misrepresentation, sexual misconduct/harassment, abuse, discrimination, coercion
 - Safety from stalking
 - Bringing awareness about stalking
-- Safety from Discrimination by age, race, nationality, sex
 - Climate change
 - Safety from Plagiarism
 - Safety from misuse of AI tools